swaxi/SGTool/README.md

 Calculate DTM classification based on curvature and slope
 Based on Curvature Threshold, Cliff Threshold, Window Size and Smoothing Parameter
 Classified array where: -1 = concave up; 0 = flat; 1 = convex up and 2 = steep slope

+## Component Analysis
+**Principal Component Analysis**
+Principal Component Analysis (PCA) transforms correlated variables into orthogonal components that maximize variance, creating a new coordinate system where the first component captures the most variance.

+**Independent Component Analysis**
+Independent Component Analysis separates a multivariate signal into additive, statistically independent components by maximizing non-Gaussianity, often used to recover source signals from mixed observations.

 ## Gridding
 **Import points**